The House System at Holyrood

 Earning house points

 The house competition is about participation and working together with students from all year groups.
-It provides students with opportunities to be a leader by being elected a House Captain of Head of House.
+It provides students with opportunities to be a leader by being elected a House Captain, Sports Captain or Head of House.

 The houses also work hard to raise funds for charities that are selected by each house on an annual basis.